 The Early Years

 D.D.
 Palmer is Chiropractic’s founder.
 Firstly, Daniel David Palmer began practicing “magnetic healing” in Davenport, Iowa in 1886.
 Also, magnetic healing was a common healing therapy at that time.
-This therapy was a cross between massage and meridian therapy based on the concepts of Chinese medicine.
-He applied what he learned about new developments in anatomy and physiology, and resolved inflammation of the nerves and created remedies for his patients.
+This therapy was a cross between meridian therapy based on the concepts of Chinese medicine and massage.
+He applied what he learned about new developments in physiology and anatomy, and resolved inflammation of the nerves and created remedies for his patients.

 The First Chiropractic Adjustment

 Palmer believed that the body had an ample supply of natural healing power that transmitted through the nervous system.
 Harvey Lillard, the janitor of Palmer’s building, had lost his hearing 17 years earlier.
-Lillard communicated to him that he had felt something “pop” in his back when he was in a stooped position while exerting himself, and instantly lost his hearing.
+Lillard communicated to him that he had felt something “pop” in his back when he was in a stooped position while exerting himself, and immediately lost his hearing.
 Palmer believed that there was a connection between the two events.
 When Palmer examines Lillard, he discovers a “lump in his back.”
-Therefore, he theorized that the dislocated atlas vertebra was blocking the spinal nerves controlling the inner ear, and that if the vertebra was put back in place the nerve pathways would reopen.
-On September 18, 1895, Palmer applied a firm pressure to Lillard’s back with his hands, and Lillard regained his hearing.
+Therefore, Palmer speculated that the dislocated atlas vertebra was somehow blocking the spinal nerves innervating the inner ear.
+He theorized that if he put the vertebra back in place, the nerve pathways would reopen.
+On September 18, 1895, Palmer applied a firm pressure with his hands to Lillard’s spine, Lillard recovered his hearing.
 That is to say, the first chiropractic adjustment was made.

 Chiropractic: Done By Hand

-The word chiropractic was created by Palmer’s friend and patient, Reverend Samuel Weed.
-He combined the Greek words cheiro (hand) and praktikos (practical or do), creating the term chiropractic, which means “done by hand.”
+The word chiropractic was created by Palmer’s patient and friend, Reverend Samuel Weed.
+He combined the Greek words cheiro (hand) and praktikos (practical or do), formulating the term chiropractic, which translates to “done by hand.”
 Although many chiropractors use tools or instruments in today’s society, the majority of chiropractors– included by D.D.’s son BJ Palmer, continue to follow the tradition of adjusting by hand only.